 Host plants for each species of Hemiptera were determined from published species accounts.
 Data on host plant use at each specific site were not available so we assumed that if a known host plant were present at a site it would eventually be used.
 Host plant occurrence in the focal sites was determined using distribution models for 1158 species of Hawaiian plants (Price, 2012).
 Each focal site was spatially joined in a geographic information system with all coincident plant distribution models that fell within its boundaries.
 Two sets of resulting focal site-specific networks were constructed: one using the conservative data set of Hemiptera species presences and the other using the less conservative data set.

 We hypothesized that potential complex evolutionary feedbacks contributing to community assembly should result in departures from the predicted ecological statistical steady state .
-We used METE (Williams, 2010; Harte, 2011) to compute the statistical steady state for the distribution of the number of host plants used by each Hemiptera species (degree distribution).
+We used METE (Williams, 2010; Harte, 2011) to compute the statistical steady state for the distribution of the number of host plants used by each Hemiptera species (hereafter referred to as degree distribution).
 To evaluate how well METE predicts the data we simulated METE-conforming communities of the same number of species and links as observed.
 We then calculated the log-likelihood of each simulated data set and compared the resultant distribution of log-likelihoods under the hypothesis that METE is true, to the observed log-likelihood.
 This comparison is identical in approach to a z-score test using a Monte Carlo simulation to estimate the sampling distribution of log-likelihoods.
 R scripts used for METE estimation and Monte Carlo methods are available in the supplement.

 To investigate how speciation may in part drive network patterns and deviations from those predicted by idealized ecological theory, we analyzed the number of links assigned to each Hemiptera species (the degree distribution) separately for single island endemics (those species found on only one island and thus likely derived from in situ diversification) versus multi-island endemics (those species found on multiple islands).
 Although multiple processes can lead to a species being a single-island endemic (Whittaker et al. 2008), such taxa provide a proxy for how much speciation occurs within islands.
 To compare species’ degree distributions between single-island endemics and multi-island endemics across sites of different ages we conducted a generalized linear model with binomial error, treating site identity as a categorical predictor.
 Binomial errors effectively account for network size due to the bounded support of the binomial distribution.